ZONG

 "The technique these poets use to tell what cannot be told is a rich, dense, and sustained attentiveness to sound that we might call forensic listening."

-Thinking of forensic listening in relation to therapeutic practice. .
+Thinking of forensic listening in relation to therapeutic practice and the infinity of the unsaid.